Bananiys202024/learn-foreign-languages/README.md

             docker-compose up

-You will get mistake in time of execution folowing command, but it's okey.
+You will get mistake in time of execution folowing command, but it's okey, this command mandatory.
 It related with line in  application.properties "spring.data.mongodb.host=mongo", it related with port of mongodb, docker;

             ./gradlew clean build